huaqianlee/blog-file/_posts/Shell/A-little-basic-knowledge-of-the-shell.md

 > bash( Bourne again shell) - rewrited sh, generate more functions.

-## what is the differnce between script execution
+## What is the differnce between script execution

 ### First situation
 Execute as one child process, once the child process exists and back to parent shell, the related envs will disappear.
 Such as: